Truck crashes can happen under even the best conditions.

 A fully loaded big rig can weigh up to 80,000 pounds (40 tons).
 The average car usually weighs around 3,000 to 4,000 pounds, while the typical motorcycle weighs between 500 and 700 pounds.
 When one of these trucks is involved, things become far more complicated.
+Accidents involving a large tractor-trailer or big rig and a smaller passenger car can result in severe injuries (or death) to the passengers in the smaller vehicle.
 The cases can be more complex and must be handled by experienced legal teams for the best chance of compensation and a favorable legal outcome.

 Determining liability isn't always as black-and-white as it may seem.

 "Determining who’s at fault is one of the critical issues in a truck accident case.
 In order to be successful, you must be able to prove that the truck driver or other parties were negligent.